maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

     .. method:: get_image ()

-        Gets the widget that is currenty set as the image of ``button``, previously set with :meth:`HildonButton.set_image`
+        Gets the widget that is currenty set as the image of ``button``, previously set with :meth:`Button.set_image`

-        :returns: a :class:`GtkWidget` or None in case there is no image
+        :returns: a :class:`gtk.Widget` or None in case there is no image

         .. versionadded 2.2